MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 1. In the Command details page, select **Action** and then select parameter type.

-1. Select **Action** as the type of command and update the following:
+1. Select **Action** as the type of command and update the following fields:
    * Command ID
    * Command title
    * Command description